Wedding Planning Checklist: How to Plan Your Big Day

 Wedding Planning Checklist

-With tools such as Pinterest for getting ideas and inspiration, there is still certainly place for a folder or binder to have at hand for all your wedding related documents, from contracts, ideas and questions.
+Tools such as Pinterest are great for getting ideas and inspiration but a folder or binder is still a necessity to house all your wedding related documents, from contracts to ideas and questions.

-Download our Wedding planning checklist, print it off and install in a binder, we have created it with a simple checklist for all the different areas of planning your special day.
+You can download our full Wedding Planning Checklist Here, print it off and easily install it into a binder, designed with a simple checklist covering all the different areas of planning your special day.

 Key Planning Steps: